 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at UTDT, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.

 The following is a selection of courses available to students.
-The full list of courses can be found on UTDT's site for international students.
+The full list of courses can be found on UTDT's Incoming Students website.
 Courses are subject to change.

 All other questions and concerns should be directed to: